Updating Horizontal Tidebound

 Jace had just put some toast into the toaster.
 He shook his head.
 “I’m going to ride.
 Besides, you guys need to get on base.”

 His mother hesitated and he felt his parents give each other worried looks.
-Jace pretended he didn’t see as he grabbed butter and grape jelly from the bridge.
+Jace pretended he didn’t see as he grabbed butter and grape jelly from the fridge.

 He replied in kind, “Sure.
 Absolutely.”